homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 ```

 XDP programs start with the `xdp` section.
-Similar to the previous syscall-tracer, the program has access to an `xdp_md` context struct that holds information about each individual packet received at the network interface.
+Similar to the previous syscall tracer, the program has access to an `xdp_md` context struct that holds information about each individual packet received at the network interface.

 ```c
 struct xdp_md {